GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 the first stable version of the language [was released](http://blog.jetbrains.com/kotlin/2016/02/kotlin-1-0-released-pragmatic-language-for-jvm-and-android/) earlier this year in February.

-Among it's key characteristics we can list out
+Among its key characteristics we can list out

 - Support for both OO and functional style.
 - Interoperability with Java code meaning you can easily mix Kotlin into your existing Java codebase or *vice versa*.